spin-itn/spin-itn.github.io/docs/training/sc3/sc3_overview.md

 The venue is the '[Atholl Palace Hotel ](https://www.athollpalace.com/)' located in the small village of Pitlochry.

 To limit the carbon footprint of the meeting, we encourage you to travel by train and/or ferry if possible.
-For reference, some train connections are listed:
-- Trains arrive from Paris/Z&uuml;rich - every hour:17
-- from Grenoble - uneven hour:32
-- from Hamburg/ Berlin - 17:17, 19:17
 {: style="text-align: justify;"}